 An organization can also offer indirect compensation such as health insurance or wellness benefits.
 While indirect compensation methods come closer to a total rewards strategy, the method still needs a few elements.

 What are the elements of a total rewards system?

 There are many factors to consider when implementing a total rewards package at your organization.
 You’ll want to offer a mix of traditional compensation, employee benefits, and non-monetary perks.

 The first element of any total rewards program is compensation.
-In addition to a competitive salary or hourly wage, you can offer rewards that motivate employees.
+You can offer financial rewards that motivate employees in addition to a competitive salary or hourly wage.

 Compensation ideas include:

 - Variable pay for achieving personal and business goals